tonco-miyazawa/onig_syn_md/SYNTAX_6_9_6.md

 ### 18. ONIG_SYN_OP_ESC_W_WORD (enable `\w` and `\W`)

-_Set in: Oniguruma, Python, Ruby, Perl_NG, Perl, Java, GnuRegex, Grep_
+_Set in: Oniguruma, Ruby, Perl_NG, Perl, Java, GnuRegex, Grep_

 Enables support for the common `\w` and `\W` shorthand forms.
 These match "word characters," whose meaning varies depending on the encoding being used.